Gmail “Confidential” Mode and Google Docs vs Document DRM for security

 Gmail’s confidential mode is meant to protect sensitive information from sharing, but like Google Docs, its security is trivial to bypass.
 Here we show why, privacy implications, and what secure alternatives there are for businesses.

-What is Confidential mode in Gmail?
+What is confidential mode in Gmail?

-Gmail’s Confidential mode was released in late 2019 and was immediately billed as a way to make emails more private and secure (beyond the basic TLS encryption).
+Gmail’s confidential mode was released in late 2019 and was immediately billed as a way to make emails more private and secure (beyond the basic TLS encryption).
 That assumption still exists today, and it’s not surprising — after all, you would expect something labeled “confidential” to keep your documents safe.

-In reality, the strange implementation of Confidential mode in some ways makes it less private, rather than more.
-First, let’s take a look at what Google says about Confidential mode:
+In reality, the strange implementation of confidential mode in some ways makes it less private, rather than more.
+First, let’s take a look at what Google says about confidential mode:

 With Gmail confidential mode, your users can help protect sensitive information from unauthorized or accidental sharing.
 Confidential mode messages don’t have options to forward, copy, print, or download messages or attachments.